 Sugar (glucose) is a primary source of energy for all bodily functions.
-But the brain has little capacity in the storage of glucose, so hypoglycemia in dogs can cause problems to the nervous system, resulting in seizures and even coma.
+But the brain has little capacity to store glucose, so hypoglycemia in dogs can cause problems to the nervous system, resulting in seizures and even coma.

 Prolonged low blood sugar in dogs can lead to severe brain damage.

-Hypoglycemia usually occurs in toy breed puppies when they are young (from 6-12 weeks of age), because they are less able to store and mobilize glucose.
+Hypoglycemia usually occurs in small dogs, especially toy breed puppies when they are young (from 6-12 weeks of age), because they are less able to store and mobilize glucose.

 In addition, toy breeds have more brain mass per body weight compared to other breeds.
 As a result, they need more glucose for brain function.

-Adult dogs who are overly exhausted due to sustained exercise or activities, and those who have certain underlying diseases, can suffer from hypoglycemic attacks as well.
+Adult dogs who are overly exhausted due to sustained exercise or activities, and those who have certain underlying diseases (see below), can suffer from hypoglycemic attacks as well.